 Chronic headache attributed to and persisting after resolution of a psychiatric disorder has not yet been described.

 Headache disorders may, of course, occur in association with psychiatric disorders without any causal connection.
-Headache disorders occur coincidentally with a number of psychiatric disorders, including depressive disorders (major depressive disorders, single episode or recurrent; persistent depressive disorder), anxiety disorders (separation anxiety disorder, panic disorder, social anxiety disorder and generalized anxiety disorder) and trauma- and stress-related disorders (reactive attachment disorder, acute stress disorder, post-traumatic stress disorder, adjustment disorders).
-In such cases, when there is no evidence of a causal relationship, both a primary headache diagnosis and a separate psychiatric diagnosis should be made.
+Headache disorders occur coincidentally with a number of psychiatric disorders, including depressive disorders (major depressive disorders as a single episode or recurrent, and persistent depressive disorder), anxiety disorders (separation anxiety disorder, panic disorder, social anxiety disorder and generalized anxiety disorder) and trauma- and stress-related disorders (reactive attachment disorder, acute stress disorder, post-traumatic stress disorder and adjustment disorders).
+In such cases, when there is no evidence of a causal relationship, both a headache diagnosis and a separate psychiatric diagnosis should be made.

-Epidemiological data nonetheless show that headache and psychiatric disorders occur together at frequencies higher than would be expected by chance.
-Confounding factors may in part explain these apparent comorbidities.
-For example, patients who have one diagnosis are more likely to be diagnosed with other conditions simply because they receive more medical scrutiny.
-Genuine comorbidities also are possible, such as between migraine and depression, indicating the likelihood of an underlying association.
-Putative casual associations include the headache causing the psychiatric condition, the psychiatric condition causing the headache, reciprocal influence between the headache and the psychiatric condition and a common underlying factor causing both.
+Epidemiological data nonetheless show that headache and psychiatric disorders are comorbid more frequently than would be expected by chance.
+Common underlying factors may cause or predispose to both types of disorder; alternatively, or also, confounding factors may lead to comorbidity being overestimated (for example, patients who have one diagnosis are more likely to be diagnosed with other conditions simply because they receive more medical scrutiny).
+Genuine causal associations also are possible, with the headache causing the psychiatric disorder, the psychiatric disorder causing the headache, or a reciprocal (bidirectional) influence between the headache and the psychiatric disorder.

-Although it is suggested that headache occurring exclusively in association with some common psychiatric disorders such as depressive disorders, anxiety disorders and trauma/stress-related disorders might be considered as attributed to these disorders, because of uncertainties concerning the causal relationships and relative lack of evidence in this context, criteria for headaches attributed to these psychiatric disorders have been included only in the Appendix.
+In this context, although it is suggested that headache occurring exclusively in association with some common psychiatric disorders such as depressive disorders, anxiety disorders and trauma/stress-related disorders may be attributed to these disorders, uncertainties persist because of relative lack of evidence of causation.
+Criteria for headaches attributed to these and all but two other psychiatric disorders therefore remain in the Appendix.
 Further clarification of the mechanisms underlying these causal associations is necessary for sturdy conclusions.

-Evidence suggests that the presence of a comorbid psychiatric disorder tends to worsen the course of 1.
-Migraine and/or 2.
-Tension-type headache by increasing the frequency and severity of the headache and/or making it less responsive to treatment.
-Thus, identification and treatment of any comorbid psychiatric condition is important for the proper management of these headaches.
-In children and adolescents, primary headache disorders (migraine, episodic tension-type headache and especially chronic tension-type headache) are often comorbid with psychiatric disorder.
-Sleep disorders, post-traumatic stress disorder, social anxiety disorder (school phobia) attention-deficit/hyperactivity disorder (ADHD), conduct disorder, learning disorder, enuresis, encopresis and tic disorder should be carefully looked for and treated when found, considering their negative burden in disability and prognosis of paediatric headache.
+Evidence suggests that a comorbid psychiatric disorder tends to worsen the course of 1.
+Migraine and of 2.
+Tension-type headache, increasing the frequency and severity of the headache and/or making it less responsive to treatment.
+Therefore, identification and treatment of any comorbid psychiatric condition is important for the proper management of these headaches.
+In children and adolescents, primary headache disorders (1.
+Migraine, 2.2 Frequent episodic tension-type headache and, especially, 2.3 Chronic tension-type headache) are often comorbid with psychiatric disorder.
+Sleep disorders, post-traumatic stress disorder (PTSD), social anxiety disorder (school phobia), attention-deficit/hyperactivity disorder (ADHD), conduct disorder, learning disorder, enuresis, encopresis and tic disorder should be carefully looked for and treated when found, considering their negative burden in disability and prognosis of paediatric headache.

-To ascertain whether a headache should be attributed to a psychiatric disorder, it is necessary to determine whether or not there is a concomitant psychiatric disorder.
-It is recommended to inquire about commonly comorbid psychiatric symptoms such as depressive and anxiety disorders in all headache patients.
-When a psychiatric disorder is suspected to be a possible cause of the headache condition, then an evaluation by an experienced psychiatrist or psychologist is recommended.
+To ascertain whether or not a headache should be attributed to a psychiatric disorder, it is necessary first to determine whether or not there is a concomitant psychiatric disorder.
+It is recommended to enquire in all headache patients about symptoms of commonly comorbid psychiatric disorders, such as depressive and anxiety disorders.
+When a psychiatric disorder is suspected to be a possible cause of the headache disorder, evaluation by an experienced psychiatrist or psychologist is recommended.